gostaticanalysis/zero/README.md

 [![pkg.go.dev][gopkg-badge]][gopkg]

-`zero` zero finds unnecessary assignment which zero value assigns to a variable.
+`zero` finds unnecessary assignment which zero value assigns to a variable.

 ```go
 package a